 Students are expected to use private study time to learn details about factual information (e.g., key-dates in Japanese history, key historical events, key literary works, etc.).
 The factual knowledge accumulated through personal study will allow the student to acquire a general but solid knowledge of the development of Japanese history, culture and society over time.

 Lectures will allow students to get background information necessary to think critically about Japanese history, culture and society.

 Seminars will allow students to discuss critically about key-concepts in Japanese society as well as the evolution and the diffusion of Japanese history.
-During semester 2 students will be asked to prepare short presentations for the seminar.
+During the part of the module that focuses on contemporary Japanese society students will be asked to prepare short presentations for the seminar.
 This is to teach them to actively participate in their own and other students’ learning experience.

 Module-surgery hours allow students to: 1) verify and consolidate the knowledge required for the mid-way test at the end of the first semester; 2) acquire skills needed to write essays.

 The format of resits will be determined by the Board of Examiners

 |Essay||1||A||50||2000 words.
 To be submitted at the end of Semester 1.|

 |Essay||2||A||50||2000 words.
 To be submitted at the end of Semester 2.|

 |Written Examination||2||M||An in-class mock exam to familiarise students with format and scope of the written exam.|

 The essay will allow the students to demonstrate a solid knowledge of Japanese culture, history and society developed throughout the course and during private study.
 Goal setting & action planning, independence and active learning will be tested together with written skills, critical thinking, innovation and creativity.